An easy no-churn recipe for healthy and keto pumpkin ice cream, made with no eggs and without an ice cream maker. It’s super creamy and so delicious!

-But is it good as “real” ice cream?
+But is this keto pumpkin ice cream as good as “real” ice cream?

-Having said that, your homemade pumpkin ice cream will be wonderful right after it’s frozen.
+Having said that, your homemade keto pumpkin ice cream will be wonderful right after it’s frozen.
 But the next day, it WILL turn into a brick of ice.
 Do not despair!
 Simply leave it out at room temperature for about 30 minutes.
-After that, it should soften enough to be a scoopable, creamy pumpkin ice cream.
+After that, it should soften enough to be scoopable and creamy.

 Keep in mind that homemade ice cream, especially no churn, no egg, no sugar ice cream, will never be as creamy and soft as commercial ice cream.
 But it is still excellent!
 Delicious and creamy and so good that you will want to overeat it.
 Which I most certainly did. 😳

 - 1/2 cup pure pumpkin puree

 - 1 tablespoon pure vanilla extract (alcohol based)